 Born in the Netherlands on 22 September 1923, Jacques Joseph Hubert Van Belle was educated in Europe.
 He emigrated to the US in 1957 and then worked as a professional photographer in Palm Springs for a time, before settling in Hawaii, where he combined his photography with employment as a real estate broker.
 He and his wife, Helen Aro Van-Belle, had a son, Jacques, Jr. and were definitely living in Hawaii by July 1972.

 Copyright registrations for 1973 show that Van Belle produced, and copyrighted, a pen and ink drawing entitled “With aloha from Jacque Van Belle’s Little Eurasia” (Little Eurasia was the name of his company in Hawaii], together with a matching envelope, and the “Royal Hawaiian Birthday Calendar”.
 The calendar had color photos by Van Belle on its six pages (two months to a page), with each page dedicated to a different member of Hawaiian royalty.
 The calendar also signposted famous births, deaths, and other significant events for Hawaii.
 Copies of this calendar still occasionally appear for sale online as collectibles.

-Sombrero Books welcomes comments, corrections or additional material related to any of the writers and artists featured in our series of mini-bios.
-Please email us or use the comments feature at the bottom of individual posts.
+Comments, corrections or additional material related to any of the writers and artists featured in our series of mini-bios are welcomed.
+Please use the comments feature at the bottom of individual posts, or email us.

 Tony Burton’s books include “Lake Chapala: A Postcard History” (2022), “Foreign Footprints in Ajijic” (2022), “If Walls Could Talk: Chapala’s historic buildings and their former occupants” (2020), (available in translation as “Si Las Paredes Hablaran”), “Mexican Kaleidoscope” (2016), and “Lake Chapala Through the Ages” (2008).